 It is clear that the radius 90 and time 90 distributions broaden as a function of the number of hits.
 In particular the time 90 distribution develops a long tail for high number of hits.
-Note that hits that end up on the same pixel within the Timepix 3 pixel dead time of 475 ns will not be recorded, so part of the core of the burst might remain undetected.
-Still the detector is able to record hit bursts of at most 7854 hits in a 50 pixel radius.
-The largest hit burst in run 6969 had 3180 hits.
+Note that hits that end up on the same pixel within the Timepix 3 pixel dead time of 475 ns will not be recorded, so part of the core of the burst may remain undetected.
+Still, the detector is able to record hit bursts of at most 7854 hits in a 50 pixel radius.
+The largest hit burst in the run used in Fig. 3 had 3180 hits.

 For high momentum tracking it is important to cut tightly on the track residuals in xy and z.
 In particular the cut in z reduces the impact of bursts in the B=1 T data.
-In the pattern recognition one could run a burst finding algorithm and down weight in the track fit the hits associated to bursts.
+Therefore in future pattern recognition software one could run a burst finding algorithm and down weight in the track fit the hits associated to bursts.
 This will remove biases and improve the track parameter estimation.
+199